jgrimard/iPhone-text-message-extractor/README.md

 # iPhone-text-message-extractor
 Extract text messages to CSV from an unencrypted iPhone backup

+It was created for use in Windows, but it would be pretty easy to modify for use in other operating systems.

 This is a small tool/script I created for a friend.
 I figured I should share it if anyone else needs this.

 ## Usage